pmcb55/artifact-generator/README.md

 To install the Artifact Generator you will need `npm` (although it can also be run via `npx`).

-We highly recommend the use of Node.js Version Manager (nvm) to manage multiple versions of `npm`, and also to set up your npm permissions properly.
+We recommend the use of Node.js Version Manager (nvm) to manage multiple versions of `npm`, and also to set up your npm permissions properly.
 To install nvm, follow the instructions [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm#using-a-node-version-manager-to-install-node-js-and-npm).